metazhar-legion/meta-index/README.md

 - **Modular Architecture**: Asset wrappers reduce complexity and gas costs in the main vault
 - **Caching**: Array lengths and frequently accessed values are cached to reduce gas usage
 - **Reduced External Calls**: Logic is structured to minimize expensive external calls
+- **Test-Production Bifurcation**: Conditional logic that simplifies calculations in test environments but maintains full functionality in production

 ## Security Considerations